ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-ec2.md

 ## Instance Meta-Data
 There is a ton of meta-data available about each EC2 instance available via this [handy URL: curl http://169.254.169.254/latest/meta-data/](http://169.254.169.254/latest/meta-data/)

+## Placement Groups
+A placement group is a logical group of instances within a single AZ that participate in a low latency 10Gbps network.
+The name for the group must be unique within your account and only certain types of instances can be launched in a placement group and ideally only ONE type of instance per placement group.
+You can't merge groups or move instances into a group.

 ## EC2 API Reference Points
 The EC2 API is huge and covers creating and deploying AMI, instances, instance specifics like EBS, Elastic IP, etc. You can manage dedicated, spot, spot fleet &amp; reserved instances.
 You can setup an entire VPC using this API.
 Amazing stuff.